So Longhand: Has Cursive Reached The End Of The Line?

 But they were also thought to build character.
 As the historian Tamara Thornton describes it in her book Handwriting in America, cursive instruction was intended to "reform the dangerous, ... discipline the unruly and accustom the dissatisfied to their role in life."

 Some people still talk about cursive instruction as instilling self-discipline.
-But the only jobs that require fastidious penmanship these days are as a tattoo artist or addressing wedding invitations.
+But the only jobs that require fastidious penmanship these days are tattoo artist or addressing wedding invitations.

 So modern advocates of cursive emphasize being able to read it, rather than write it.
 And kids do need to be able to decipher the letters they get from grandma.
 But experts say that once 6-year-olds can read print, they can learn to read ordinary cursive in an hour, without years of drills.